teddav/halo2-soundness-bugs/README.md

 For example, if I ask you for the square root of 25, you’ll quickly say 5.
 But… a clever person could also answer `-5`, and they would be right as well.

 Remember: since we're working with finite fields, -5 is actually equivalent to p - 5, where p is the modulus of the field.
-In [square_root/mod.rs](./src/square_root/mod.rs), you can confirm that the variable [fake_root](./src/square_root/mod.rs#L12) is indeed equal to `p - 3`
+In [square_root/mod.rs](./src/square_root/mod.rs) (we use 9 and its square root 3 instead of 25 and 5), you can confirm that the variable [fake_root](./src/square_root/mod.rs#L12) is indeed equal to `p - 3`

-This is the issue in [`sroot0`](./src/square_root/sroot0.rs): we allow negative numbers (or "really big number" since we're talking in finite fields), which introduces ambiguity.
+This is the issue in [`sroot0`](./src/square_root/sroot0.rs): we allow negative numbers (or "really big number" since we're talking about finite fields), which introduces ambiguity.

 To fix this, we need to implement a **range check**: [we constrain the input to a defined range.](./src/square_root/sroot1.rs#L51)